malcolmbly/rockPaperScissors/README.md

 # Rock Paper Scissors Game!
-This basic html file plays a game of rock paper scissors in the console.
+This basic html file plays a game of rock paper scissors, using buttons for player choice.

-It doesn't account for null inputs, and it is slightly more likely to play scissors.